ulsa/javawordgraph/README.md

         }
     }

-And here is an example of using fold (note the initial value 2):
+Note that fold takes a Function2, just as reduce did, although the 'next' argument may be of a different type than 'accum'.
+Here is an example of using fold:

     Function2<Integer, Integer, Integer> times = new Function2<Integer, Integer, Integer>() {
         public Integer apply(Integer accum, Integer next) {